-- Validate the child by acknowledging the question and/or the comment. - Determine what the child is asking or feeling and consider impact on other children. - Whenever appropriate, respond immediately, using the "teachable moment." - If inappropriate for other children listening, promise private talk later, being sure to follow up. - · Respond honestly and simply. - Use age appropriate language. - If appropriate, encourage the child to talk further with his/her parents and/or inform the parent of the child's question.
+- Validate the child by acknowledging the question and/or the comment. - Determine what the child is asking or feeling and consider impact on other children. - Respond honestly and simply.

+- Use age appropriate language. - If appropriate, encourage the child to talk further with the family and/or inform the family of the child's question.